-With this information I constructed a boxplot to evaluate the speed and efficiency of Nowcasting to improve its accuracy until obtaining a reliable estimate of GDP growth.
-Figure 5 shows the average of the forecast errors in period t (represented by a solid point) and the median of errors (black horizontal line).
+With this information I constructed a boxplot to evaluate the speed and efficiency of nowcasting to improve its accuracy until I obtained a reliable estimate of GDP growth.
+Figure 5 shows the average of the forecast errors in period t (represented by a solid point) and the median of the errors (black horizontal line).
 The boxes in the diagram represent the dispersion limits of the forecast errors in the central quartiles and the “arms” show the forecast errors in the first and last quartiles (the empty circles represent extreme values).
-The figure shows that the information that incorporates the Balance of Trade from the second month of reference quarter (moment 4) into the data set improves the accuracy of the forecast compared to that obtained with the accumulated information until the publication of the Monthly Indicator of Industrial Activity (IMAI) from the first month of the reference quarter.
+The figure shows that incorporating the balance of trade data from the second month of reference quarter (moment 4) into the data set improves the accuracy of the forecast compared to that obtained with the accumulated information until the publication of the monthly indicator of industrial activity (IMAI) from the first month of the reference quarter.

-Figure 5.
-Nowcasting forecast errors in percentage points
+Figure 5 Nowcasting forecast errors in percentage points

-on quarterly GDP growth (2014-II to 2017-I).
+on quarterly GDP growth (2014-II to 2017-I)

-With the release of IGAE for the second month of reference quarter (moment 9), the forecast not only approximates the true value of GDP growth, but also reduces the variance of the forecast error considerably.
-This implies that the model I propose can offer an accurate forecast of Mexico's GDP growth since one month before INEGI publishes the official GDP data.
+With the release of IGAE data for the second month of reference quarter (moment 9), the forecast not only approximates the true value of GDP growth, but also reduces the variance of the forecast error considerably.
+This means that the model I propose can offer an accurate forecast of Mexico's GDP growth one month before INEGI publishes the official GDP data.
 Hence, once the IGAE data for the second month of reference quarter are included in the information set, the forecast is, on average, equal to the observed quarterly GDP growth, and 75 percent of time the margin of error is, in absolute terms, less than 0.1 percentage points of the aforementioned quarterly variation.

 5.7 Bridge equations vs. specialists

-As in the case of Caruso (2018), in this research I confront the forecasts of the "preferred" BE model against the INEGI rapid GDP estimations, the forecasts of the analysts surveyed by Bloomberg, as well as those of the SPF.
-However, the forecasts introduced in Caruso (2018) analysis are not comparable because the estimates with his DFM are not made in real time, while those of the specialists are and, moreover, he does not include the rapid GDP estimate published by INEGI.
+As in the case of Caruso (2018), in this research I compare the forecasts of the "preferred" BE model against the INEGI rapid GDP estimations and the forecasts of the analysts surveyed by Bloomberg, as well as those of the SPF.
+However, the forecasts introduced in Caruso’s (2018) analysis are not comparable because the estimates in his DFM are not made in real time, while those of the specialists are and, moreover, he does not include the rapid GDP estimate published by INEGI.